3 New Spain & New France

 Spanish Pieces of Eight, 1769

 While plenty of precious metals filled royal coffers, more money in circulation contributed to the relative rise of merchants and bankers in relation to the traditional feudal landlords (aka nobility or aristocracy) who had dominated medieval Europe.
 Put simply, new money gained even more ground than old money, especially in cases where the aristocracy had rented land to peasants on long-term contracts inked before inflation set in.
 Upwardly-mobile merchants and bankers also benefited from improved technology, communications, and libertine rules regarding interest rates, as we saw in the previous chapter.
 With new money came power, or at least the desire for more power.
 The emerging bourgeoisie, or upper-middle class, demanded political representation, weakening the absolute grip of monarchies and helping to usher in an age of republican revolutions that coincided with the rise of capitalism.
 In this indirect but important way, precious metals mined in America changed European history and set in motion more American settlement and its own evolving brand of democratic capitalism.
-NOTE: remember to distinguish between republicanism with a small-r, meaning representative government, and capital-R Republican referring to a political party.
+NOTE: remember to distinguish between republicanism with a small-r, meaning representative government, and capital-R Republican referring to the modern American political party.

 Seville, Spain, Alonso Sánchez Coello (1576-1600)